Data Processing

 Immuta Identity Management Data

-This process is only relevant to customers using an external identity provider service to manage user accounts in Immuta.
+This process is only relevant when using an external identity provider service to manage user accounts in Immuta.

 Data Dictionary and Data Source Metadata